Gontier-Julien/Linux-YAOK/README.md

 # Featury bits & pieces
 - Build with Clang/LLVM Full-Lto
-- x86-64-v2 as the base Kernel architecture **(~late/the end of this years (2022))**
+- x86-64-v2 as the base Kernel architecture
 - Dedicated Kernel for x86-64-v3 architectures
+- Build with -02 and latest LTS cycle for stability
+- PREEMPT enabled by default
+- Tweaked default CFS CPU Scheduler
 - No OC, timer frequency is set at 250HZ base
-- Tweaked default CFS CPU Scheduler
-- Build with -02
-- PREEMPT enabled by default
 - Latest & improved ZSTD patch-set
 - Follow some Upstream Kernel changes
 - Removed a lot of debug and logging options

 <br/>
-Linux-YAOK follow a specific cylces of release and is tested before it is going in the repo.
+Linux-YAOK follow always follow the latest LTS cycles and is tested before it is going in the repo.
-The kernel while always follow the Lts cycles.

 It while be updated every 5 versions.

-With my current setup it not possible for me to compile each kernel every time a new version is out.
+With my current setup it not possible for me to compile each kernel every time a new version come out.

 <br/>

-**But if you're on Arch Linux don't use the Lts kernel (probably a "I use Arch BTW" elite user)**
+**But if you're on Arch Linux don't use the LTS kernel (probably a "I use Arch BTW" elite user)**

-All people who use Arch Linux, also want to have a kernel that is not always bleading edge.
+All people who use Arch Linux, also want to have a kernel that is not always bleading edge and stable.

 I also recommend to take a small look at the [Wiki](https://github.com/Gontier-Julien/Linux-YAOK/wiki)